Airbag / How Am I Driving?: Songs

-Release
+Reception

 Airbag / How Am I Driving? debuted at number 56 on the Billboard 200, selling 20,000 copies in its first week.
-In 2009, it was rereleased by EMI on iTunes.

-Reception

-Airbag / How Am I Driving? was nominated for the Grammy Award for Best Alternative Music Performance.
-In Pitchfork, Ryan Schreiber wrote: "If OK Computer was at the top of your 'best of' list last year, and you had wished for just a few more tracks in that same anti- technology, self-loathing vein that Radiohead so perfectly executes, Airbag goes off on impact."
+It was nominated for the Grammy Award for Best Alternative Music Performance.

+In Pitchfork, Ryan Schreiber wrote: "If OK Computer was at the top of your 'best of' list last year, and you had wished for just a few more tracks in that same anti-technology, self-loathing vein that Radiohead so perfectly executes, Airbag goes off on impact."
 Schreiber expressed surprise that the "impossibly brilliant" final track, "Palo Alto", was not included on OK Computer and felt it would have made a strong single.

+In 2016, Rolling Stone included "Palo Alto" on its list of "20 insanely great Radiohead songs only hardcore fans know".
+The Rolling Stone writer James Montgomery noted that the city Palo Alto later housed Facebook and Google, and wrote that the song was "very much about the oppressive emptiness of the wide-open tomorrow ...
+[Yorke] knew we were doomed."